 - Classic CAH

-Girls who are born with ambiguous external genitalia usually have surgery.
+Girls who are born with ambiguous external genitalia may need surgery.
 For example, surgery is necessary if changes to the genitals have affected urine flow.
-Surgery to make the genitals look more female also can be done.

-Parents should also find a psychologist, social worker, or other mental health professional to support them in their decision making.
+Parents may also want to find a psychologist, social worker, or other mental health professional to support them in their decision making.
 It is important to find an experienced mental health provider whose expertise includes working with children who have CAH and their special needs.7

 - Nonclassic CAH